joychak/spark-kubernetes-aws/README.md

-# Local Development - Kubernetes cluster running Spark accessing AWS
+# Local Development - Kubernetes cluster running Spark accessing AWS S3

 The purpose of this repo is to build a local (laptop based local node filesystem) multi-node (4 nodes) Kubernetes cluster running spark jobs accessing files from AWS-S3.
-Kubernetes cluster and AWS services are running in local node filesystem (macOS laptop).
+Kubernetes cluster and AWS services are running in single-host local node filesystem (macOS laptop).

+The motivation for this project is to build a local Spark/Kubernetes/AWS-S3 development setup to test `Distributed and Cloud Computing` technologies without using any cluster and cloud resources.

 ## Software prerequisites
     1. VirtualBox (6.1)